-Bid and ask orders together form Storage Market(market for file storage) and Retrieval Market(market for file retrieval).
+Bid and ask orders together form Storage Market(the market for file storage) and Retrieval Market(the market for file retrieval).
 Let’s dive deep into these markets and see how they work.

 It is a decentralized exchange run by the Network, where all asks and bids are stored in the blockchain for storing data on Filecoin network.